Inference for Cluster Randomized Experiments with Non-ignorable Cluster Sizes: Setup and Notation

 This parameter corresponds to a \emph{sample}-weighted cluster-level average treatment effect and, without assumptions on the sampling process, does not generally identify either an average treatment effect when the clusters are the units of interest or an average treatment effect when the individuals are the units of interest.
 In other words, when treatment effects are heterogeneous and cluster sizes are non-ignorable, $\vartheta$ need not equal either $\theta_1$ defined in \eqref{eq:ECA} or $\theta_2$ defined in \eqref{eq:SECT}.
 Two specific sampling designs for which $\vartheta$ equals either $\theta_1$ or $\theta_2$ are worth highlighting.
 First, if $P\{|\mathcal{M}_g| = k\} = 1$ for all $1 \leq g \leq G$, then $\vartheta$ is equal to $\theta_1$.
-This is intuitive, as in this case, $\vartheta$ gives equal weights to each cluster and thus behaves as if the unit of interest are the clusters themselves.
+This is intuitive, as in this case, $\vartheta$ gives equal weights to each cluster and thus behaves as if the units of interest are the clusters themselves.
 Second, if $|\mathcal{M}_g|$ is a constant fraction of $N_g$ for all $1 \leq g \leq G$, i.e., $P\{|\mathcal{M}_g| = \gamma N_g \} = 1$ for some $0 < \gamma \le 1$, then $\vartheta$ is equal to $\theta_2$.
-This is also intuitive as in this case the relative weights of individuals in the parameter $\vartheta$ coincide with the weights they would have obtained if the units of interest were the individuals.
+This is also intuitive, as in this case, the relative weights of individuals in the parameter $\vartheta$ coincide with the weights they would have obtained if the units of interest were the individuals.
 In general, as illustrated in the following example, $\vartheta$ may not equal either $\theta_1$ or $\theta_2$.

 \begin{myexacont} Recall the setting of Example \ref{ex:numerical}.
-Suppose further that the experimenter samples $|\mathcal{M}_g| = 5$ students at random without replacement from each ``small'' school, and $|\mathcal{M}_g| = 10$ students at random without replacement from each ``big'' school.
-Importantly, note that this sampling scheme does not maintain the relative proportions of these schools that exist at the population level.
+Suppose further that the experimenter samples $|\mathcal{M}_g| = 5$ patients at random without replacement from each ``small'' clinic, and $|\mathcal{M}_g| = 10$ patients at random without replacement from each ``big'' clinic.
+Importantly, note that this sampling scheme does not maintain the relative proportions of these clinics that exist at the population level.
 It is now straightforward to show that

 where the first equality exploits Assumption \ref{ass:QG}(c), so that $|\mathcal{M}_g|$ and $(Y_{i,g}\left( 1\right)-Y_{i,g}\left( 0\right))$ are independent conditional on $N_g$, and Assumption \ref{ass:QG}(d), so that $\frac{1}{|\mathcal{M}_g|}\sum_{i \in \mathcal M_g}$ can be replaced by $\frac{1}{N_g}\sum_{1 \le i \le N_g}$.
 We conclude that $\vartheta$ is not equal to either $\theta_1$ or $\theta_2$.
 Indeed, it is straightforward to show that as we vary the distribution of $|\mathcal{M}_g|$ conditional on $N_g$, $\vartheta$ could take any value between $-1.72$ and $0.93$ in this example, so that it could be smaller, in-between, or larger than both $\theta_1=-1/2$ and $\theta_2=2/5$. \end{myexacont}